Alan-Chen99/scheme-lsp-server/README.md

 ### Gambit

+Note that you need Gambit 4.9.4 or later in order to use this lib.
 You can install the library by simply running

 ```
 $ gsi -install codeberg.org/rgherdt/scheme-lsp-server